elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-openended-questions-improve-active-listening-skills.md

 url: /learn/education-studies/questions/how-can-openended-questions-improve-active-listening-skills
 score: -1.0
 related_article1:
-    id: 168563
+    id: 168551
-    title: How does summarizing discussions ensure understanding among participants?
+    title: >-
+        What techniques can be used to effectively justify personal views in a discussion?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-summarizing-discussions-ensure-understanding-among-participants
+    url: /learn/education-studies/questions/what-techniques-can-be-used-to-effectively-justify-personal-views-in-a-discussion
 related_article2:
-    id: 168546
+    id: 168564
-    title: How does engaging in collegial discussions help in discovering new perspectives?
+    title: >-
+        What techniques can be used to summarize discussions effectively?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-engaging-in-collegial-discussions-help-in-discovering-new-perspectives
+    url: /learn/education-studies/questions/what-techniques-can-be-used-to-summarize-discussions-effectively
 related_article3:
+    id: 168554
+    title: >-
+        How can understanding diverse perspectives lead to personal growth?
+    subject: Education Studies
+    url: /learn/education-studies/questions/how-can-understanding-diverse-perspectives-lead-to-personal-growth
+related_article4:
     id: 168564
+    title: >-
-    title: What techniques can be used to summarize discussions effectively?
+        What techniques can be used to summarize discussions effectively?
     subject: Education Studies
     url: /learn/education-studies/questions/what-techniques-can-be-used-to-summarize-discussions-effectively
-related_article4:
-    id: 168557
-    title: Why is evidence crucial in strengthening claims during discussions?
-    subject: Education Studies
-    url: /learn/education-studies/questions/why-is-evidence-crucial-in-strengthening-claims-during-discussions
 related_article5:
-    id: 168557
+    id: 168545
-    title: Why is evidence crucial in strengthening claims during discussions?
+    title: >-
+        What are the characteristics of a collegial discussion that encourage diverse opinions?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-evidence-crucial-in-strengthening-claims-during-discussions
+    url: /learn/education-studies/questions/what-are-the-characteristics-of-a-collegial-discussion-that-encourage-diverse-opinions
 ---

 &nbsp;